IfcOpenShell/IfcOpenShell/src/bonsai/docs/users/tutorials/project5.rst

 Project 5: Apartment Block
 ==========================

-In this final project, we'll design a complex apartment block using BlenderBIM.
+In this final project, we'll design a complex apartment block using Bonsai.
 This tutorial will introduce advanced concepts such as multi-level design, vertical transportation, parametric services, complex structural elements, and advanced project management techniques.